Funcke/fmvc/Readme.md

 2. edit base.php as you like.
 It resembles the basic page layout

 ## Assets
-Static assets such as CSS or JS are delivered normally and just have to be inlcuded in the header of base.php
+Stetic assets such as CSS or JS are delivered normally and just have to be inlcuded in the header of base.php

 ## Database
 The DataBase-class provides automated connection to the database.